![]() |

 Mapuche actress Luisa Calcumil prepared for the role by not showering for

 six months.
-Based on a true story, which was also told in the book Geronima,
+Based on actual events related in the book Geronima,

 |